Legally Written and Reviewed by Matthew Dolman

 These damages cover specific, verifiable financial costs directly related to the assault.

-• Past and Future Medical Expenses: This includes emergency room care, forensic examination fees, and the long-term costs of therapy, psychiatric care, and rehabilitation.
+- Past and Future Medical Expenses: This includes emergency room care, forensic examination fees, therapy costs, psychiatric care, and rehabilitation.

-• Lost Wages and Earning Capacity: Compensation for time missed from work during recovery and any reduction in future earning capacity resulting from the severe emotional trauma.
+- Lost Wages and Earning Capacity: Compensation for time missed from work during recovery, lost income, and any reduction in future earning capacity resulting from the severe emotional trauma.

 2. Non-Economic Damages (Intangible Losses)